MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-by-using-remote-desktop-services.md

 At this point, users can connect to the RD Session Host server and use Microsoft 365 Apps for enterprise.
 Users can connect to the server by using Remote Desktop Connection, which is available in Windows, or by using other [Remote Desktop clients](https://docs.microsoft.com/windows-server/remote/remote-desktop-services/clients/remote-desktop-clients).

-## Install Office 365 ProPlus on a shared virtual machine
+## Install Microsoft 365 Apps on a shared virtual machine
 <a name="VM"> </a>

 In this scenario, you install Microsoft 365 Apps for enterprise as part of a client operating system image, such as one running Windows 8.1 or Windows 10.
 Then, you use RDS and Hyper-V to create a group of virtual machines based on that image.
 These virtual machines can be shared by multiple users.
 In RDS, this is known as either a virtual desktop pool or a pooled virtual desktop collection, depending on which version of RDS that you're using.